myDomotics/power-controled/hardware/hardware-description.md

 ## D1 shield
 ## Relay shield

 ## Switches
 Use of ON-OFF-ON switched to allow each output to be OFF, ON or drived by the ESP8266.
 I use this type of switch:
 ![switch](./img/switch.jpg)

 4 of them are required, 1 of the outputs is always on.
 ## Power
+Power used is a 60W Meanwell switching power (model T60, currently discontinued, but could be replaced by more recent one).
+Ouputs : 5V/5A, +12V/2.5A and -12V (noy used).
+** Warning : this device is connected to main power.
+Be very carefull with it.
+To avoid electric choc, plastic enclosure must be used.
+Never plug to main power when the enclosure is open.
+Don't do this project if your are not familiar with this type of electric part.
+Check isolation.
+Never touch the power when connected to main power.
+Use fuse between this device and the main power **